Central Region

 HealthPoint clinics are located in some of the most culturally and economically diverse communities in King County, Washington.
 We offer medical, dental, pharmacy, and behavioral healthcare to everyone, regardless of their circumstances.
 For over 50 years, we have served the needs of the uninsured and medically underserved populations in King County, Washington.
 We still maintain the single vision we started in 1971 – to be the provider of choice in the communities we serve.

-Our Behavioral Health team consists of 19 full-time Behavioral Health Consultants (BHCs) who are licensed or license-eligible psychologists and 5 Behavioral Health Care Coordinators (often licensed clinical social workers) across our primary care clinics and school-based clinics.
-We utilize a “consultant” model to augment usual primary care by ensuring a well-rounded biopsychosocial treatment plan.
+Our Behavioral Health team consists of 26 full-time Behavioral Health Consultants (BHCs) who are licensed or license-eligible psychologists and 4 Behavioral Health Care Coordinators (often licensed clinical social workers) across our primary care clinics and school-based clinics.
+We use a “consultant” model to augment usual primary care by ensuring a well-rounded biopsychosocial treatment plan.
 We provide individual, group, couple, and family interventions, and work in close collaboration with primary care providers (PCPs) and our healthcare teams in a fast-paced multidisciplinary setting.
 We practice the Primary Care Behavioral Health Model (PCBH), which is a population-based care approach to providing behavioral health consultation and services.
 Typically, patients are seen by a BHC for an average of two to three visits, with some patients seeing a BHC less and some utilizing BHC services more.
 We believe behavioral health care, like primary care, is a longitudinal relationship.
 Patient care can be episodic in nature with patients presenting for various behavioral health needs over time and engaging us in services when needed or when a primary care provider requests a consultation.
 There are multiple barriers and stigmas that prevent our patients from seeking mental health or behavioral health care outside of our clinics, so we strive to destigmatize behavioral healthcare and provide access for all.
 We do not provide traditional psychotherapy, nor traditional neuropsychological or personality assessments.

-HealthPoint has a lot of diverse opportunities for interns during the pre-doctoral training year beyond our model of care and the population we serve.
+HealthPoint has a lot of diverse opportunities for interns during the training year beyond our model of care and the population we serve.
 For example:

 Training Opportunities

-We see a wide range of patients (children and adults) and clinical concerns.
-We serve a mostly low income and uninsured population, many of whom are immigrants.
-Patients are referred to Behavioral Health for all types of behavioral issues, including “medical” problems such as coping with chronic illnesses, like diabetes, obesity, and chronic pain; “lifestyle modification” regarding exercise, diet, and smoking cessation; and “psychological” problems such as anxiety, depression, and the whole range of mental health and substance use disorders.
-Many patients are also seen for subclinical problems such as stress management, parent-child problems or medication nonadherence.
 Interns will be involved with brief patient assessments, developing a treatment plan and coordinating that plan with the primary care provider.
 We also engage in preventive activities such as parenting education and stress management classes.
-At HealthPoint, unique learning opportunities/training include learning our PCBH model, a rotation on one of our school-based health centers or our stand-alone urgent care clinic, learning to consult with medical team members, consultations with psychiatrists about medication concerns, conducting brief neurocognitive assessments (ADHD, childhood ASD for example), and chronic pain evaluations, as well as learning much more about medical and psychiatric conditions, medications, natural medicine, and nutrition from providers across these disciplines.
-In short, students will be exposed to any and all concerns that fall into the health/mental health/behavioral health spectrum.
-There is no better place than a Community Health Center to gain experience with a wide variety of presenting concerns!
+At HealthPoint, unique learning opportunities/training include learning our PCBH model, a 4 to 6 week rotation (one day/week) on one of our school-based health centers or our stand-alone urgent care clinic, learning to consult with medical team members, consultations with psychiatrists about medication concerns, conducting brief neurocognitive assessments (ADHD, childhood ASD for example), and chronic pain evaluations, as well as learning much more about medical and psychiatric conditions, medications, natural medicine, and nutrition from providers across these disciplines.

-Intern Supervision
+Supervision

 PCPs also provide onsite supervision because of the nature of the population and medical clinic setting.
 In addition, much informal contact and consultation also occurs with other physicians, providers and staff.

-Rotation Schedule
+Schedule

 Example Schedule